 The Memorial Reception Committee offers tangible caring at a time of grief and loss.
 Preparing a delicious “Silver Tea” after a funeral nourishes both body and soul.
 The committee relies on the talent of so many of our members who bake, make sandwiches, or volunteer to pour tea and coffee-and we are never disappointed.
 Equally adept at receptions from twenty-five to two hundred, this group offers a true labor of love.

-This group warmly welcomes all who come through the doors of Saint Mary’s, writes notes to visitors, often accompanies them to coffee hour and introduces them to more Saint Marians.
-The Welcoming Committee also sponsors delightful social events three times a year at members’ homes, where the newly-arrived and the well-established can enjoy one another’s company.
+This group warmly welcomes all who are new to Saint Mary’s.
+This team sponsors delightful social events three times per year at members’ homes, where the newly-arrived and the well-established may meet and get to know one another.

 Coordinator: Mary Ann McLean

-The Pastoral Visitors visit members who are ill, in the hospital, homebound, or otherwise have need of pastoral care.
-Some members are licensed Eucharistic Visitors who bring Holy Communion.
-The group meets monthly with Deacon Christine Bennett.
+The Pastoral Visitors visit members who are ill, in the hospital, homebound, or otherwise have need of Christian care and support.
+Some members are licensed Eucharistic Visitors who bring Holy Communion to the ill and homebound.

-These 19 people pray daily for parishioners and friends whose names have been given to them.
+This group of people commit to pray daily for parishioners and friends whose names (and needs) have been shard with them.
 They pray for people nearby and far away and for the concerns of the larger world.

 This group knits shawls using large needles and a very simple pattern that involves three rows of three – representing the Holy Trinity.
-This year the group is expanding their mission to other knitting projects
+The shawls are given as gifts of love to our graduates and others.
+The group is also expanding their mission to other knitting projects.

 Coordinator: Ginny Stelk

-Saint Mary’s “Souper Supper” provides nutritional and spiritual nourishment to 80-100 members of the greater Portland community twice a month.
+Saint Mary’s “Souper Supper” provides nutritional and spiritual nourishment to 60-100 members of the greater Portland community on the 2nd & 4th Fridays of each month from 5 – 7pm.
 There is no charge for this meal.
-This Outreach effort is supported largely through sales of specialty ground coffee to Saint Mary’s parishioners.
+This Outreach effort is supported largely through sales of specialty bags of Coffee By Design coffee to Saint Mary’s parishioners.
+New people are always needed to join the Souper Supper team.

 Coordinator: Jennifer Gregg